Aariq/my-website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "MS in Ecology, Evolution, and Conservation Biology" institution = "Universtiy of Illinois at Urbana-Champaign" year = 2010
+  course = "MS in Ecology, Evolution, and Conservation Biology" institution = "University of Illinois at Urbana-Champaign" year = 2010

 [[education.courses]]